top of page

-Working in organisational change, I have regular discussions that confirm change is not just common; it's a constant.
-Organisations that adapt to change efficiently gain a competitive edge.
-Individuals who adapt to difficult circumstances early build resilience and create new opportunities.
-Building a high-performing change management team is crucial in ensuring organisational capability and supporting individual adaptability.
-This blog post will discuss effective strategies for creating and leading a team that excels in managing change, keeping your organisation resilient and future-ready.
+Working in organisational change, I regularly engage in discussions that highlight an important truth: change is not just common; it's a constant.
+Organisations that adapt efficiently to change gain a competitive edge.
+Individuals who learn to adapt early in difficult circumstances build resilience and create new opportunities.
+Crucially, building a high-performing change management team is essential for ensuring organisational capability and supporting individual adaptability.
+This blog post will detail effective strategies for creating and leading a team that excels in managing change, helping your organisation remain resilient and future-ready.

 Understanding Change Management Teams

 Change management teams oversee the planning, execution, and evaluation of change initiatives within an organisation.
-These teams encounter challenges like portfolio reshuffling, resource scarcity, resistance to change, communication hurdles, and the need for department-wide collaboration.
+These teams face challenges such as portfolio reshuffling, resource scarcity, resistance to change, communication hurdles, and the need for department-wide collaboration.

 Creating a successful team requires careful planning and strategies that leverage both individual and group strengths.
-Organisations like Prosci, McKinsey, Project Management Institute and Gartner consistently publish research showing that organisations with mature change management processes see a 70% success rate in change initiatives, compared to just 34% in organisations with less mature processes.
+Research from leading organisations like Prosci, McKinsey, Project Management Institute, and Gartner indicates that organisations with mature change management processes achieve a 70% success rate in change initiatives, compared to just 34% in those with less mature processes.

 1. Define Clear Roles and Responsibilities

-To form a high-performing change management team, clearly defined roles and responsibilities are essential.
-Each member should understand their specific contributions, which minimises confusion and boosts accountability.
+To form a high-performing change management team, clear roles and responsibilities are essential.
+Each member should understand their specific contributions, minimising confusion and boosting accountability.
+Responsibilities might be divided by project, ensuring that one team member handles stakeholder communication while another focuses on training.
+This division allows both areas to run more smoothly.

-For example, responsibilities might be divided by project, or if one team member is responsible for stakeholder communication while another focuses on training, both areas will run more smoothly.
 It's also important to stay flexible.
-As change occurs, roles can shift, and team members should be ready to adapt.
-Teams with defined roles increase productivity by reducing overlap and improving efficiency.
+As change occurs, roles can shift, and team members must be ready to adapt.
+Teams with well-defined roles increase productivity by reducing overlap and improving efficiency.

 2. Foster Open Communication

-Enhancing communication can incorporate collaboration, file sharing and video conferencing tools, promoting transparency and continuous updates.
-Organisations that foster open communication achieve more effective change initiatives compared to those that do not.
+Incorporating collaboration, file sharing, and video conferencing tools promotes transparency and continuous updates.
+It’s important to note that organisations fostering open communication achieve significantly more effective change initiatives compared to those that do not.

-Change management can be a politically sensitive profession in which to work.
-If change management teams have a safe space to vent and discuss difficulties, they are more able to quarantine their setbacks to conversations within the team.
-This enables teams to support each member in processing negativity, creating solutions, and renewing their positivity with stakeholders and people impacted by the change.
+Change management can also be a politically sensitive profession.
+If teams have a safe space to vent and discuss difficulties, they can better address setbacks together.
+This creates an environment of support, allowing members to process negativity and renew their positivity with stakeholders affected by the change.

 3. Build a Diverse Skill Set

-A strong change management team needs a variety of skills and perspectives.
-Recruit individuals with different backgrounds - like project management or communication -and focus on emotional intelligence.
+A strong change management team requires a variety of skills and perspectives.
+Recruit individuals with different backgrounds—such as project management or communication—and focus on emotional intelligence.
 Diversity leads to innovative solutions and a more robust approach to challenges.

-For instance, a team member with a background in data analysis can interpret employee feedback metrics, while another with experience in negotiation can handle stakeholder discussions effectively.
-Teams with diverse skill sets outperform more homogenous teams in terms of meeting deliverables and internal customer satisfaction.
+For instance, a team member with a background in data analysis can interpret valuable employee feedback metrics, while another with negotiation experience can handle stakeholder discussions effectively.
+A commitment to diversity within your team leads to improved performance and higher internal customer satisfaction.

 4. Invest in Training and Development